Richmond's Combined Sewer System

 Public Stakeholder Group

-A Public Stakeholder Group comprised of 18 Richmonders--2 people from each of Richmond's 9 Council Districts--is helping to inform the development of the Final Plan for Richmond's Combined Sewer System, which is to be submitted to the Virginia Department of Environmental Quality by July 1, 2024.
-Follow along with their progress and work, and get involved, through the resources provided below.
+A Public Stakeholder Group comprised of 18 Richmonders--2 people from each of Richmond's 9 Council Districts--helped to inform the development of the Final Plan for Richmond's Combined Sewer System, which was submitted to the Virginia Department of Environmental Quality prior to the July 1, 2024 deadline.
+Learn more about the development of the Final Plan and the Public Stakeholder Group's work through the resources provided below.